Frances (film): Sources

 Since the lobotomy is not presented in the book as a fact, only a deduction on the author’s part for which no evidence exists, they also contested the Frances filmmakers’ defense that it was a “historical fact” that had no right to copyright protection.

 Because of its many unusual features, the Frances lawsuit became one of the more widely publicized show business disputes of the 1980s.
 In a May 1982 feature article, American Film predicted a landmark decision for the plaintiffs that would affect all “future rulings in the thorny field of authors’ rights in regard to factual material.”
-But, though Judge Malcolm Lucas had dismissed two early motions to dismiss the suit and allowed it to go all the way through a lengthy trial in L.A. federal court in July 1983, his summary judgement ultimately ruled for the defendants.
+Judge Malcolm Lucas had dismissed two early motions to dismiss the suit and allowed it to go all the way through a lengthy trial in L.A. federal court in July 1983, but his summary judgment ultimately ruled for the defendants.

 Nonetheless, the film was in its time and has continued to be widely perceived by critics and filmgoers to be an adaptation of the book.
-Many reviewers mentioned Shadowland in their reviews and one of the more prominent ones, Judy Stone, in her otherwise favorable review in the San Francisco Chronicle, expressed her disfavor that the author “was given no credit” because the film “is clearly based on William Arnold’s Shadowland.”
+Many reviewers mentioned Shadowland in their reviews and one of the prominent ones, Judy Stone, in her otherwise favorable review in the San Francisco Chronicle, expressed her disfavor that the author “was given no credit” because the film “is clearly based on William Arnold’s Shadowland.”

-In a 1983 article in Our Socialism magazine, June Loeffler not only assumed the movie was based on the book but made the pair the prime example of her essay denouncing the film industry’s penchant for homogenizing its subjects:“Is it any wonder, then, that the book Shadowland, with its suggestions of political repression behind the Frances Farmer story, and its strong condemnation of the establishments of both Hollywood and the medical profession, would be transformed by Hollywood into the movie Frances.
+In a 1983 article in Our Socialism magazine, June Loeffler assumed the movie was based on the book and made the pair the prime example of her essay denouncing the film industry’s penchant for homogenizing its subjects:“Is it any wonder, then, that the book Shadowland, with its suggestions of political repression behind the Frances Farmer story, and its strong condemnation of the establishments of both Hollywood and the medical profession, would be transformed by Hollywood into the movie Frances.
 Stripped of politics, of historical context, of the measure of condemnation it carried within it, shot through with sexism, the movie is only an accurate reflection of what Hollywood would like us to believe about Frances Farmer and her story.”
 In 1999, also assuming the book Shadowland to be the source of Frances, a Seattle writer named Jeffrey Kauffmann posted an online essay, “Shedding Light on Shadowland,” attacking the movie’s historical accuracy by attempting to discredit the book—particularly the Freeman lobotomy, which, for numerous reasons, he contended never happened.

-In 2017, eighteen years later, Arnold sat for an interview that would be published as part of Shadowland Revisited: The Story of a Book and its Aftermath—a book about the book.
-In it, he answered those charges and, while “hating being put in the position of defending Frances,” he detailed how he felt the weight of the evidence that had emerged in the last thirty years supported the lobotomy theory as it was dramatized in the film, rather than debunked it.
+In 2017, 18 years later, in Shadowland Revisited: The Story of a Book and its Aftermath—a book about the book—Arnold answered those charges and said that, while he hated being put in the position of defending Frances, a film he for many reasons disliked, he detailed how he felt the weight of the evidence that had emerged in the last thirty years supported the lobotomy theory as it was dramatized in the film, rather than debunked it.